fenago/Grokking-Deep-Learning/Lab_10.md

 As the last exercise of this lab, let’s create one more layer that’s the composition of multiple smaller layer types.
-The point of this layer will be to learn the task you finished at the end of the previous chapter.
+The point of this layer will be to learn the task you finished at the end of the previous lab.
 This layer is the recurrent layer.
 You’ll construct it using three linear layers, and the .forward() method will take both the output from the previous hidden state and the input from the current training data: